next-code/Tweets/README.md

 # Tweets
-Tweets App displays Bobdylan tweets
+Tweets App displays Bob Dylan's tweets

 How to run the App?
 Open the project in Android studio and Run it form there.